Koalabaer79/lp_compiler/ReadME.md

 # Landing Page Compiler from Lars Urban

 ### Pug
-For easy programming this compiler uses pug files
+For easy programming this compiler uses PUG files

 ### Sass
 This compiler uses SASS stylesheets to enable functions and variables for layouting

 ### Gulp
-With the gulpfile.js it is possible to create new projects, watch and compile pug files
+With the gulpfile.js it is possible to create new projects, watch and compile PUG files as well as SCSS files

 ### nodeJS
-To export your projects this compiler uses nodeJS to create inline html files with all style and js included
+To export your projects this compiler uses nodeJS to create inline HTML files with all style and js included

 ### Templates
 Use your own templates to use them for new projects